robertsonmcclure/robertsonmcclure.github.io/_projects/janet-joy-wilson.md

 title: Janet Joy Wilson
 type: Website
 link: http://janetjoywilson.ca
+img: janetjoywilson.png
+weight: 1
 ---

 I created a novel website for Janet, one that felt like a book.
-It's responsive and very mobile friendly.
-I decided to use [Jekyll](https://jekyllrb.com/), because the site isn't very complex right now to need a CMS.
-However, I am considering looking into other alternatives as the site continues to grow.